Higher Risk for Older Homes

 The Most Common Material is PVC

 Many contractors widely use PVC for lateral lines because of its lightweight nature, ease of installation, and resistance to corrosion and root intrusion.
 Cast iron is another popular choice as it is durable and long-lasting, although it is heavier and more expensive than PVC.
-Due to their susceptibility to cracking and breaking, clay pipes, commonly used in sewer laterals, especially in older homes, have been replaced with more reliable pipes.
+Due to their susceptibility to cracking and breaking, homeowners are replacing clay pipes with more reliable pipes.

 Know Your Building Codes and Regulations